-- 1. Connect to your HPC-Compute instance using the hpc.local\hpcuser account. - Using Server Manager, turn off Internet Explorer Enhanced Security Configuration (IE ESC) for Administrators. - In Server Manager, under Security Information, click Configure IE ESC. - b.
+- 1. Connect to your HPC-Compute instance using the hpc.local\hpcuser account. - 2.
+Using Server Manager, turn off Internet Explorer Enhanced Security Configuration (IE ESC) for Administrators. - a.
+In Server Manager, under Security Information, click Configure IE ESC. - b.
 Turn off IE ESC for administrators. - 3.
-Install the HPC Pack 2008 R2 Express on HPC-Compute. - Download HPC Pack 2008 R2 Express onto HPC-Compute from http://go.microsoft.com/fwlink/?LinkID=198084. - b.
+Install the HPC Pack on HPC-Compute. - a.
+Download the HPC Pack to HPC-Compute from the Microsoft Download Center.
+Choose the HPC Pack for the version of Windows Server on HPC-Compute. - b.
 Extract the files to a folder, open the folder, and double-click setup.exe. - c.
-Select HPC Pack 2008 R2 Express, and then click Next. - d.
-Accept the licensing agreement if you agree, and then click Next. - e.
-On the Installation page, select Join an existing HPC cluster by creating a new compute node.
-Then click Next. - f.
-Specify the machine name FQDN of the HPC-Head instance, and then choose the defaults. - g.
+On the Installation page, select Join an existing HPC cluster by creating a new compute node, and then click Next. - d.
+Specify the fully-qualified name of the HPC-Head instance, and then choose the defaults. - e.
 Complete the wizard.